wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/CommandLineLinuxQuickStart.md

 3. Type edgecmd help and press Enter.

- The edgecmd utility launches, displaying the following introductory material and a command prompt at the end:
+ The EdgeCmd utility launches, displaying the following introductory material and a command prompt at the end:

    ```
    ************************************************************************************************************************